 Begin lining your strainer with the nut milk bag or cheese cloth over a measuring cup or another bowl.
 Slowly pour in the almond milk.
 Most of it will be easily filtered from the fine meal, but after a while you’ll need to gently twist and squeeze the bag or cloth to coax the remaining milk out.
 The extracted liquid can fill around two cups.

 Taste the almond milk.
 Does it still need some sweetness?
 If so, carefully add your preferred sweetener.
-As for the other flavourings, you can either blend them together with the almonds and water or after the almond milk has been extracted.
+As for the other flavourings, you can either blend them together with the almonds and water how much is herpes treatment or after the almond milk has been extracted.
 As for the remaining almond pulp (you’ll probably have a cup of this), there are plenty of uses for it like adding it to homemade granola, cereal, smoothies, etc. It can also be chilled and served as a snack!

 Almond milk storage